zriyansh/signoz.io/blog/2022-03-08-opentelemetry-spring-boot.md

   <link rel="canonical" href="https://signoz.io/blog/opentelemetry-spring-boot/"/>
 </head>

-OpenTelemetry can auto-instrument your Spring Boot application to capture telemetry data from a number of popular libraries and frameworks.
+OpenTelemetry can auto-instrument your Java Spring Boot application to capture telemetry data from a number of popular libraries and frameworks that your application might be using.
 Let's learn how it works.

 <!--truncate-->

 ![Cover Image](/img/blog/2021/08/opentelemetry_springboot_hc-min.webp)

 OpenTelemetry is a vendor-agnostic instrumentation library.
 In this article, let's explore how you can auto-instrument your Java Spring Boot application with OpenTelemetry and get the data reported through SigNoz - an open-source APM and observability tool.

+Auto-instrumentation is a process by which you can capture telemetry data from your application without making any code changes.
+OpenTelemetry provides a Java Jar agent which can auto-instrument a lot of popular libraries.

 Steps to get started with OpenTelemetry for Spring Boot application: